shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Fused Result:

-The output, probabilities of emotions from both the model are combined based upon strength of each emotion relative to others from each model.
+The output probabilities of emotions from both the model are combined based upon strength of each emotion relative to others from each model.

 <div align='center'>
   <image src='M_Images/outputform.png'  width='800px' height='250'></video>
   </div>

-More the deviation in prediction probability, the high chances of distinct true prediction.
-The maximum of the final output is the predicted emotion.
+More the deviation in prediction probabilities from each model, the high chances of distinct and valid prediction.
+The maximum probability of the final output is our predicted emotion.

 ## Result Presentation: